01

 What to change first

-- Does protein need to be protected better?
+- Does protein need to be protected before anything else moves?

 - Does meal timing or meal structure need simplifying?

-- Are extras and off-plan meals the real issue?
+- Are extras and off-plan meals the actual reason progress stalled?

-- Is the right intervention communication, not macros?
+- Is the right intervention a conversation, not a macro change?

 05